 - Access to data in a given DAU is assessed by the corresponding Data Access Committee who reviews a variety of factors to grant access.

-You must have created an account and be logged in to make a data request.
-If you have not yet created an account or you are not logged in, the red Request Data button will say Log In.
+You must have created an account and be logged in to submit a data request.
+If you have not yet created an account or you are not logged in, the submit button will say Log In rather than Request Data.

-We ask that you review your selection and make sure that these are the DAUs you would like to request.
+After clicking on Request Data, we ask that you review your selection and make sure that the DAUs corresponding to the set of data you have selected is indeed the data you want to request.